Midjourney inspired knits 1: single bed diamond shaped strips

 Other weaving techniques include the pulling-up method, as a stand-alone or combined with lace patterning: from a Brother punchcard volume Three more hooking-up variations, including latching graduated-size floats

-A later experiment combining weaving with tuck patterning Hand techniques: e-wrap rows may also be incorporated with any of the above or used alone, sketches of some varieties may be used around every needle or every other depending on the thickness of the yarn: a sketch eons ago Vertical weaving Japanese instructions that came with the purchase of the standard garter bar.
-The accessory also came with foam-backed strips seen here clipped onto the width of the garter bar segment being used, they were useful in maintaining even spacing between yarn threads when working on wide areas of vertical weaving, as well as providing helpful weight.
+Japanese instructions that came with the purchase of the standard garter bar had schematics for a variety of surface treatments.
+The accessory came with foam-backed strips intended to be clipped onto the width of the garter bar segment being used, useful in maintaining even spacing between yarn threads when working on wide areas of vertical weaving, as well as providing helpful weight.
 Any weight used to help handle the long ends of the weaving yarn on any number of threads will need to be moved down periodically.
 More wrap ideas Variations can happen by changing the spacing between wrapped stitches, the number of rows between the moves, spacing threads apart, and using yarns in different thicknesses and colors.

 In terms of tools to hold the weaving yarns, in addition to the garter bar, multiple transfer tools may be used, even bobbins.
 That said, the most efficient way is to have a guide suitable for the overall fabric, especially when creating wider pieces with spaced weaving repeats.
 It is possible to create cardboard guides with holes based on gauge, whether on the standard or the bulky and with 3D printing nowadays a whole other world for custom tools is open.
 Matching the gauge with guides has some leeway, but the closer the match, the faster and easier the process.
 When using thicker yarns for the warp knit, spacing in both stitches and rows becomes a necessity.